modmore/MagicPreview/core/components/magicpreview/docs/readme.txt

 Call it uncached (with the !).
 An uncached call is evaluated on every page render, so an extra that caches rendered output - getCache, for example - can never store the attributes in its cache.
-With pdoTools/Fenom there is no uncached form, so avoid caching the output of a chunk that calls mpField.

 With pdoTools/Fenom, any of these work: